illwieckz/debian_copyist_brother/doc/web_brother.md

 This tool allows you to download files by type or by model, but this functionnality will be moved to another tool.

-The tool is self-documented, for more information, invoke 'print_help' keyword
+The tool is self-documented, for more information, invoke 'print_help' keyword:

 ```sh
 luser@debian tools $ ./web_brother.sh print_help | head -n 2